 You should allow up to 45 minutes for your online interview.

-Please aim to log onto your device approximately 15 minutes before the scheduled time of your online interview and be ready to accept the meeting by clicking the ‘join now’ button approximately 5 minutes before.
+Please aim to log onto your device approximately 15 minutes before the scheduled time of your online interview and be ready to join the meeting by clicking the ‘join now’ button approximately 5 minutes before.

 Before you access your online interview, it is essential that you have: